GitHubStefan13/hassio-addons-addon-octoprint/README.md

 **Note**: _Remember to restart the add-on when the configuration is changed._

 ## Known issues and limitations

- - Currently the OctoPrint Server DOES NOT save your Settings.
-   Once i figure out how to permanently save the Settings your best bet is to Save your Configuration in the OctoPrint WebServer before restarting Hassio / the OctoPrint Addon

 ## Changelog & Releases

 ## Support